pramati-ruby-group/rack_examples/README.md

 [Rack](https://github.com/rack/rack) provides a minimal interface between webservers supporting Ruby and Ruby frameworks.
 It is a middleware, which interfaces with your Ruby code to the Webservers.

-This repository is dedicated to have all possible ways you can use Rack using your Ruby code, or probably to create your own little web applciation frramework.
+This repository is dedicated to have all possible ways you can use Rack using your Ruby code, or probably to create your own small web application framework.

+For now, this is small and a go to reference on the rack topic for people who want to explore more in the Ruby ecosystem.
+Feel free to fork and add your knowledge to enlighten others who would want to learn.

 ## How to use?